Clock signal: Distribution

 The most effective way to get the clock signal to every part of a chip that needs it, with the lowest skew, is a metal grid.
 In a large microprocessor, the power used to drive the clock signal can be over 30% of the total power used by the entire chip.
 The whole structure with the gates at the ends and all amplifiers in between have to be loaded and unloaded every cycle.
 To save energy, clock gating temporarily shuts off part of the tree.

-The clock distribution network (or clock tree, when this network forms a tree) distributes the clock signal(s) from a common point to all the elements that need it.
+The clock distribution network (or clock tree, when this network forms a tree such as an H-tree) distributes the clock signal(s) from a common point to all the elements that need it.
 Since this function is vital to the operation of a synchronous system, much attention has been given to the characteristics of these clock signals and the electrical networks used in their distribution.
 Clock signals are often regarded as simple control signals; however, these signals have some very special characteristics and attributes.